Herman Schaepman: Life

 Schaepman wanted to formulate a Christian response to modernity.
 This was also one of the reasons for promulgating papal infallibility in the face of the legacy of the Enlightenment.
 According to Tjerk de Reus Schaepman fought against the marginalization of Dutch Catholics by depicting liberals as the “propagandists of the devil”.
 He was the first priest to be elected to the States General of the Netherlands, and campaigned for the emancipation of the Catholics.
 In 1883 he formulated and presented a programme of action, his motto being "Catholics constitute a political personality which demands liberty."
 He was either ignored or opposed.
 But even at that time he entertained the idea of an eventual coalition between Catholics and Protestants, and for that reason supported the project for the revision of the Constitution (1887).
 The revision of the school-law, as part of the school struggle was mainly due to him.

 Schaepman developed the qualities of a statesman.
 The democratic movement was a fact; and, instead of vainly trying to stem it, he endeavoured to secure a hold on it.
 For this reason he acted independently in regard to the law concerning personal military service (1891–98), the Tak elections law (1894), and the compulsory education law (1900). his Catholic opponents had, no doubt, good intentions, but they forgot that now they had influence and were able to obtain what was formerly beyond their reach.

 Schaepman, in the beginning of his political career, was averse to paternalism in government and wished to limit its functions to what was absolutely necessary.
 Later, however, he followed more in the footsteps of von Ketteler.
 Instead of allowing inevitable events to become detrimental to Catholics, he sought to shape them as far as possible, to Catholic advantage.
-One of Schaepman's achievements was the coalition which, in conjunction with Dr. Abraham Kuyper, he brought about between Catholics and anti-revolutionists.
+One of Schaepman's achievements was the coalition which, in conjunction with Abraham Kuyper, he brought about between Catholics and anti-revolutionists.
 Schaepman's merits were recognized by Pope Leo XIII, who bestowed upon him the rank of domestic prelate and prothonotary Apostolic.